zpnk/wp-calypso/docs/our-approach-to-data.md

 ## Current Recommendations

 All new data requirements should be implemented as part of the global Redux state tree.
 The `client/state` directory contains all of the behavior describing the global application state.
 The folder structure of the `state` directory should directly mirror the sub-trees within the global state tree.
-Each sub-tree can include their own reducer, actions, and selectors.
+Each sub-tree can include their own reducer and actions.

 ### Terminology